 The HFU Job Exchange is a databank in which companies can post their vacancies for internships and jobs for HFU students.
 Access to the databank is only possible with a university account.
 If you are interested in posting vacancies, please fill out this booking form.

 Matriculated students can work during the semester as student or academic assistants.
 The HFU posts these positions on a regular basis.

-Since July 2016, Student Services Freiburg (Studierendenwerk Freiburg) has been offering a Job Exchange on their service portal.
-Students can register with their matriculation number and personal ID card or passport, (foreign students also need a residency permit and work permit).
-Once they are registered, the job offers are visible.
+Student Services Freiburg (Studierendenwerk Freiburg) has a job placement portal on its website.
+Students can register with their matriculation number plus ID card or passport (for foreign students additionally residence permit and work permit).
+After activation, the job offers are visible.

 Non-EU and Non EEA students

 Since August 2012 international non-EU and non-EEA students can work 120 full or 240 half days per year.
 No official permission from the German authorities at the Job Centre (Agentur für Arbeit) is required.
 If they want to work for more than 120 full or 240 half days, official permission from the Job Center and the Foreigner Registration Authorities (Ausländerbehörde) is required.